 Since the roots are above the potting mix, aerial roots tend to dry out faster than the ones buried inside the pot.

-To make sure they don’t dry form low humidity, you can do two things:
+To make sure aerial roots don’t dry form low humidity, you can do two things:

 (1) spray or mist them every morning, or

 (2) cover them with a very, very thin layer of lightly humidified sphagnum moss.
+This is called the top-layer treatment.
 The second is a great way for office orchids to survive the air-conditioner and heater, both which suck humidity right out of the air.

 How do You Repot Aerial Roots?

 Since you have to keep the roots, and make sure they are aerial, what’s the right protocol during repotting time?
 Do you shove them down in the pot?
 Or let them be?